kp-commit/explore_i94_dataset_on_aws/README.md

-## Solution for i94 Data Lake in AWS cloud:
+## Solution for i94 Analytics with AWS:
 ![i94 Data Lake in AWS cloud](/images/i94_Data_Lake.png)

 Requirements state, that you are working with the Analytics team that needs to look at raw data sources provided and translate the data into a language stakeholders can relate to.
 For this they need: